developer-defined-accelerations/appendix/README.md

 #### Manual Inspection
 The inspection results are in the `rq2_classification.xlsx` file.
 The file `rq2_Final Labels.csv` is for computer processing.

-#### Processing
+#### Processing (Converting labels to patterns)
 As described in the paper, the labels are full sentences.
-To convert it to labels, first, put the following files:
+To convert it to pattern names, first, put the following files:

 - `rq2_Final Labels.csv` to `Desktop/build_accel/Final Labels.csv`.
 - `KMeansClusterRatio.csv` to `Desktop/build_accel/KMeansClusterRatio.csv`.